Monarch Meadows Nature Preserve

 Head south from Lawrenceburg pass through Rising Sun.
 Turn south onto Dibble Road and get out of the car.
-You’ll find yourself in the midst of vast swaths of wildflowers – and the newest Oak Heritage Conservancy nature preserve.
+You’ll find yourself in the midst of vast swaths of wildflowers.

-Chrys Cook, an OHC Board Member, has been watching the property for two years.
+Chrys Cook, an OHC Board Member at the time, had been watching the property for two years.
 She knew this place was special: it was home to more Monarch butterflies than anywhere else she’d visited in southern Indiana.
 Monarch populations have been plummeting for years, so finding a place where they thrive is unique.